Robert is an anatomy professor at Benedictine University in Lisle, IL.

 Lateral Compartment Muscles

 The two muscles in the lateral compartment of the leg - fibularis longus and fibularis brevis - evert the foot, and both are innervated by the superficial fibular nerve, a branch of the common fibular nerve.
 These two muscles and their associated nerves were formerly called peroneus (so, peroneus longus, peroneus brevis, and the superficial and common peroneal nerves).
-You may see these names in other books or atlases, and in the figure from Gray's Anatomy reproduced below.
+You may see these names in other books or atlases, as well as in the figure from Gray's Anatomy reproduced below.

 - Fibularis longus: runs from the head and upper lateral surface of the fibula, runs around the ankle joint, and attaches to the distal end of the medial cuneiform and first four metatarsals on their plantar sides.
 Everts and plantarflexes the foot and supports the arch.